Capital Gains Tax on Deferred Property Settlements over 12 months

 A recent ruling on Capital Gains Tax on Deferred Settlement over 12 months by the ATO TD 94/89 has clarified a position in relation to capital gains tax – when a contract for sale has a deferred settlement period, this could be 12 months or over several years time.

 Even though a capital gain must be recorded in the income year where contracts were exchanged, the tax return does not need to record this until after settlement has taken place.
 Generally by the time your lodge your tax return the typical CGT event has settled and the proceeds of the sale have been paid.
-However if the settlement is beyond the typical 1-3 months, and over 12 months in advance, you may find you have not settled on the property by the time you normally would need to lodge your return and declare the CGT event.
+However, if the settlement is beyond the typical 1-3 months, and over 12 months in advance, you may find you have not settled on the property by the time you normally would need to lodge your return and declare the CGT event.

 More technical explanation Provided-

 When a property is disposed of under a contract, CGT event A1 occurs.
-The time of the event is when the contact is entered into (ITAA 1997 s 104-10(3)).
+The time of the event is when the contract is entered into (ITAA 1997 s 104-10(3)).
 Accordingly, s 104-10 goes on to say that a capital gain will occur when the capital proceeds on the disposal of the asset is more than the asset’s cost base.

 It is clear from the reading of s 104-10 that the capital gain from the sale of a property must be included in that income year’s tax return.
 However, many circumstances may exist where the capital proceeds received by the taxpayer occur at a time later than the exchange of a contract for sale.